AzureIoTGBB/azure-iot-edge-hol-linux/module1/README.md

 ## Set up Ubuntu VM in Azure

 As mentioned, for this lab instance, we are going to leverage a VM running in Azure as our Edge device.
 It will take a few minutes to create the VM, so we'll start that process and do some other prep work while it builds.
 To get started,

-* open http://portal.azure.com in your browser and log in with your azure credentials (which may have been provided to you, if you are attending a live session)
+* open the [Azure Portal](http://portal.azure.com) in your browser and log in with your azure credentials (which may have been provided to you, if you are attending a live session)
 * in the upper left corner of the portal, click "Create a resource"
 * In the search bar, search for "Ubuntu Server"
 * select the most recent version of Ubuntu Server"  (which as of this writing is "Ubuntu Server 18.04")
 * click "Create"
 * in the Basics blade
   * give your VM a name
   * choose a username you can remember
   * for Authentication type, change the selection to "Password"
   * enter a strong password that you can remember and confirm it
   * for "Resource group", choose the default of "Create new" and enter a unique name for your Resource Group
   * for "Location", pick a location near you  (if you don't care, the default of Central US is fine)
   * click "ok"
 * In the "Size" blade, choose a size for your VM.
 Any size will work, but we would recommend at least 4GB of RAM (8GB would be better)
 * In the "Settings" blade, leave all the defaults and hit "Ok"
 * On the summary blade, review the details and legalese and, if you agree, click "Create"